 Vermont's All Payer Model Agreement contains specific prescriptions for "triggering events", occasioned by failure to satisfy specific milestones.
 One such triggering event has already occurred, and enforcement waived for "attribution" - the total number of lives covered by the model.
-While attribution was "temporarily" waived by CMS when GMCB compelled it to understand the targets were not viable, nothing in this waiver can be understood to be dispositive for the recent event of BCBS VT leaving the singular ACO partner - OneCare VT.
-This loss represents an irrevocable loss of 1/3 of potential attribution and therefore must occasion a triggering event unrelated to the attribution waiver.
+While attribution was "temporarily" waived by CMS when GMCB compelled it to understand the targets were not viable.
+However, several recent events necessitate once again triggering a Corrective Action Plan.

-Two additional triggering events as defined in the APM Agreement can be:
+Additional triggering events as defined in the APM Agreement can be: